Asabeneh/30-Days-Of-JavaScript/05_Day/05_day_arrays.md

 #### Sorting elements in array

 sort: arrange array elements in ascending order.
-Sort takes a call back function, we will see how we use sort with call back function in the coming sections.
+Sort takes a call back function, we will see how we use sort with a call back function in the coming sections.

 ```js
 const webTechs = [